On the Existence of Universal Simulators of Attention: Related Works

-\textbf{Approximation and learnability.} While vanilla transformer encoders are, in general, universal approximators of continuous sequence-to-sequence (permutation equivariant) maps supported on a compact domain \citep{Yun2020Are}, it requires careful construction to extend the property to models with nonlinear attention mechanisms \citep{alberti2023sumformer} and non-trivial positional encoding \citep{luo2022your}.
+\textbf{Approximation and learnability.} It is worth mentioning that most proofs regarding the simulation of any system (above discussion) do not provide a realizable pathway for adoption in a learning setup.
+Our proofs, in contrast, are designed with the very goal of realizability in mind.
+Building towards it, let us walk through the accrued wisdom in this context.
+While vanilla transformer encoders are, in general, universal approximators of continuous sequence-to-sequence (permutation equivariant) maps supported on a compact domain \citep{Yun2020Are}, they require careful construction to extend the property to models with nonlinear attention mechanisms \citep{alberti2023sumformer} and non-trivial positional encoding \citep{luo2022your}.
 However, it remains unclear whether the approximation capability holds while learning, given the unidentifiability of additional optimization errors due to data-driven training.
-In this context, we also mention that transformers are able to learn sparse Boolean functions of input samples having small bounded weight norms \citep{edelman2022inductive}.
-Along the line, \citet{yau2024learning} ensure that multi-head linear encoders can be learned in polynomial time under $L^2$ loss.
+In this context, we also mention that transformers can learn sparse Boolean functions of input samples having small bounded weight norms \citep{edelman2022inductive}.
+Along the line, \citet{yau2024learning} ensures that multi-head linear encoders can be learned in polynomial time under $L^2$ loss.
 Corroborating \citet{perez2021attention}'s finding in a learning setup, \citet{wei2021advances} also show that output classes of functions from TMs can be efficiently approximated using transformers (encoder-decoder).
 In contrast, the domain that has received the most attention is transformers' capacity to learn tasks in-context (IC) \citep{mroueh2023towards}.
 Under varying assumptions on the architecture and data, transformers provably tend to emulate gradient updation \citep{ahn2023transformers, cheng2024transformers}, Newton's iterations \citep{giannou2024transformersimulate}, and perform linear or functional regression \citep{fu2024transformers,pathak2024transformers,zhang2024trained}.
-The property of approximating gradient methods IC becomes crucial given the fact that, under specific initialization, over-parametrization, and optimal token score conditions, optimizing single-layer attention with gradient descent converges to a solution equivalent to a Support Vector Machine (SVM) \citep{tarzanagh2023transformers}.
-In this work, however, we answer whether transformer encoders can express with certainty the fundamental operations underlying the attention mechanism, marking progress in reconciling the competing demands of learning and construction.